Marion County Public Schools Professional Development Certification Program (PDCP)

 Marion County Public Schools

-Marion County Public Schools full-time instructional employees holding a temporary teaching certificate (with at least 24 months remaining) may qualify to apply for a professional teaching certification by either completing college coursework or by completing the MCPS Professional Development Certification Program (PDCP).
-Marion County Public Schools is proud to offer PDCP, a state-approved competency-based program, for the first time in the 2018-2019 school year.
-PDCP is a highly economical certification pathway providing job-embedded learning that will complement and enhance the teacher’s instructional impact.
-Following completion of all components of PDCP, including passing all subtests of the Florida Teacher Certification Exam, participants qualify to apply for a Florida Professional Certificate.
+Marion County Public Schools full-time instructional employees holding a temporary teaching certificate (with at least 24 months remaining) may qualify to enroll in the MCPS Professional Development Certification Program (PDCP).
+Marion County Public Schools is proud to offer PDCP, a state-approved competency-based program.
+PDCP is a certification pathway providing job-embedded learning that will complement and enhance the teacher’s instructional impact.
+Following completion of all components of PDCP, including passing all subtests of the Florida Teacher Certification General Knowledge Test (Essay, English Language Skills, Reading, Math), the Professional Education Test, and any applicable Subject Area Examinations, participants qualify to apply for a Florida Professional Certificate.